 I was delighted to attend the International Association of Media and History conference in England at the University of Leicester (about two hours north of London).
 My session was well attended (on a Friday afternoon, no less!) and I received excellent questions and comments on my presentation, "Can a Warrior Wear a Tiara?
 The Pressures and Possibilities of Disney Princessdom for Mulan and Merida."
-It was the first time I've given an academic conference talk using PowerPoint rather than reading a paper, and I was relieved that it went so well.
 I will soon be writing it up for publication - my first article based on my long-time experience of teaching a course on Disney animated film in American history.

 I am an Assistant Professor of History at Penn State York.
 Please browse my blog below and the links to the left for more information on my teaching, research, and other interests.
 Feel free to contact me any time.
 I welcome your questions and comments!
 Thanks for visiting, and come back soon.
 I update my content every week or so.